 A former boss of mine is a DJ, though he never DJ’d an office party; one of my colleagues has the tolerance of an teetotaling ant and always ends up drunk at the holiday party; my darling, adorable wife and I met at work and we’re the last in a long line of couples to get together there.
 Another former boss and her best friend were way too cool for this shit, and mostly only showed up to get out by 5pm: their passions were dog breeding/training and, come to think of it, DJing…

 And given that this came out smack in middle of the pandemic, when almost nobody had been around their coworkers in 8 or 9 months, Meet the Team! was timely and hilarious, and of the Covid projects I’m aware of, it’s the most fun.

 Overall, I rate Meet the Team! an Exceeds Expectations bordering on Distinguished 4.5 stars.

 Meet the Team is available direct from Prager’s online store, and if you ask nicely, she’ll happily sign it for you.
 I bought my copy direct from LACMA, and so missed out on that.
 Oh well.
-If you’re not interested in the zine, do yourself a favor and check out Prager’s page on the project, featuring images and a short film.
-Great, and timely stuff.
+If you’re not interested in the zine, do yourself a favor and check out Prager’s website.
+Great stuff.